harrisonjansma/Portfolio/README.md

   <p> I built the site in HTML, CSS, and Javascript using pieces of an existing design on <a href="https://colorlib.com/">Colorlib</a>.
 Though I am not interested in Front-End Development, I created and deployed this website on a private <a href="https://www.digitalocean.com/">DigitalOcean</a> server so that I could learn more about web app design and back-end development.
 I believe that knowledge of <b>both data science and back-end development</b> is the secret to seamless implementation of artificial intelligence in existing web technologies.</p>

-  <p> In the future I will use this website as a nesting ground for web-based computer vision and NLP models.
+  <p> In the future, I will use this website as a nesting ground for web-based computer vision and NLP models.
 Though I don't expect it to be anything more than a portfolio site, I strongly suspect that these skills will be crucial to technological development in the years to come.</p>

 <hr>